-In the 1950s, Evelyn Reid Syphax, a resident of Arlington, Virginia, and a member of Xi Omega Chapter in the District of Columbia spearheaded the formation of the interest group called Alpha Kappa Alpha Women of Northern Virginia, to fill need for the many service programs that Alpha Kappa Alpha women could provide in her local community.
+In the 1950s, Evelyn Reid Syphax, a resident of Arlington, Virginia, and a member of Xi Omega Chapter in the District of Columbia, spearheaded the formation of the interest group called Alpha Kappa Alpha Women of Northern Virginia to fill a need for the many service programs that Alpha Kappa Alpha women could provide in her local community.
 The twenty-one members of the interest group received permission to start a new chapter in the recently formed Mid-Atlantic Region at the 1953 Boule.
-Zeta Chi Omega officially became a chapter when it received it charter on May 25, 1956, to provide community service programs to the residents of Arlington, Virginia.
+Zeta Chi Omega officially became a chapter when it received its charter on May 25, 1956, to provide community service programs to the residents of Arlington, Virginia.

 The Chapter sponsored the region's first citywide undergraduate chapter in 2000.
-On April 2, 2000, Sigma Alpha was chartered as an Arlington City chapter to include Marymount University and Strayer University.
-Sigma Alpha chapter was the first undergraduate chapter charted in the new millennium, and the first Greek letter organization on both campuses.
+On April 2, 2000, Sigma Alpha chapter was chartered as an Arlington City chapter to include Marymount University and Strayer University.
+Sigma Alpha chapter was the first undergraduate chapter chartered in the new millennium, and the first Greek-letter organization on both campuses.

-The Chapter has also strengthened our presence in the community through collaborative partnership for greater impact.
-For example, the chapter partners with AARP to hosts our annual Christmas holiday luncheon for seniors.
+The Chapter has also strengthened our presence in the community through collaborative partnerships for greater impact.
+For example, the Chapter partners with AARP to hosts our annual Christmas holiday luncheon for seniors.
 See our list of community partners - we honor those who are passionate about being of service to others.